Colleen 'Cosmo' Murphy: Classic Album Sundays

-Colleen's Classic Album Sundays platform tells the stories behind the albums that have shaped our culture and in some cases, our lives.
+Murphy's Classic Album Sundays platform tells the stories behind the albums that have shaped our culture and in some cases, our lives.
 She founded it as a stance against the increasing devaluation of music and sound.
 What began as a passion project is now the world's most popular album listening event with satellites in four continents and the website and social media channels host content on classic albums and artists such as interviews, videos, playlists and more.
 BBC Breakfast Television remarked, "Classic Album Sundays treat our best loved records like great symphonies."

-Colleen and Classic Album Sundays are one of the leading pioneers and inspirations behind the resurgence of vinyl, listening venues and high quality sound.
+Murphy and Classic Album Sundays are one of the leading pioneers and inspirations behind the resurgence of vinyl, listening venues and high quality sound.

-She has hosted events with talent such as Jarvis Cocker, Guy Garvey, Laura Mvula, Max Richter, John Grant, Pink Floyd's Nick Mason, KT Tunstall, Jazzie B, Sister Sledge, Lisa Stansfield, Elizabeth Fraser, Thurston Moore and many more.
+Murphy has hosted events with talent such as Jarvis Cocker, Guy Garvey, Laura Mvula, Max Richter, John Grant, Pink Floyd's Nick Mason, KT Tunstall, Jazzie B, Sister Sledge, Lisa Stansfield, Elizabeth Fraser, Thurston Moore, and many more.